 TFT stands for Thin Film Transistor technology.
 TFT LCDs are the most common type of display unit used across mobile phones.
 TFT LCD offers better image quality and higher resolutions compared to earlier generation LCD displays but their limitation lies in narrow viewing angles and poor visibility in direct light or sunlight.
 Jio Phone and Jio Phone 2 feature a TFT screen.

 Large TFT displays consume more power and hence are not battery friendly.
 But since these are cheaper to manufacture they are found on budget phones, feature phones, and lower-end smartphones.

 IPS stands for In-Place Switching.
 If you compare TFT vs IPS, then IPS LCDs are superior to normal TFT LCD displays with wider viewing angles and lower power consumption which leads to much-improved battery life.
 IPS-LCDs are costlier than normal TFT LCD and hence are found only on higher-end smartphones.
 A higher resolution (640 x 960 pixels) version of the IPS LCD is used in Apple iPhone 4 and is called Retina Display because of its brilliant picture quality.

 Resistive Touchscreen LCD

-Capacitive Touchsceen LCD
+Capacitive Touchscreen LCD

-OLEDs are much better compared to LCDs because of their exceptional color reproduction, blazing fast response times, wider viewing angles, higher brightness and extremely light weight designs.
+OLEDs are much better compared to LCDs because of their exceptional color reproduction, blazing-fast response times, wider viewing angles, higher brightness, and extremely lightweight designs.